GreptimeTeam/docs/docs/getting-started/overview.md

 # Getting Started

-Getting started to experience the power of core futures of GreptimeDB.
+Begin to explore GreptimeDB's powerful core features.

 ## Install GreptimeDB
 You can try out GreptimeDB with our test builds released on [GitHub](https://github.com/GreptimeTeam/greptimedb/releases) and [Dockerhub](https://hub.docker.com/r/greptime/greptimedb).
-Note that GreptimeDB is currently under intense development.
-So these binaries are **not ready to be used in the production environment**.
+Note that GreptimeDB is currently under intense development, so these binaries are **not ready to be used in the production environment yet**.

+We use the simplest configuration for getting started.
+For a comprehensive list of configuration options available in GreptimeDB, see the [configuration documentation](/user-guide/operations/configuration.md).

 ### Linux & Mac